Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Realizing Non-Identical Diffusion with NN

 To simplify this procedure, we use a non-increasing unary function $\gamma: [0, T) \rightarrow (0,1]$, such that $\gamma(0)=1$, $\lim_{\tau\rightarrow T}\gamma(\tau)=0$, and $\gamma(\bm{\tau})$ follows the same distribution as $\bm{\alpha}_t$.
 We note that the function $\gamma$ can be directly introduced from the common function $\alpha$ in identical diffusion models, where vector $\bm{\tau}$ plays the non-identical part.
 Therefore, we can use the following $\gamma$ function for integer inputs with the common hyperparameter setting \cite{ddpm} and define different noise patterns by selecting $\bm{\tau}$.

-Specifically, in this paper, we consider the following straightforward noise patterns defined through $\bm{\tau}$. \begin{itemize} \item \textbf{Same}: A method to imitate identical diffusion, where $\bm{\tau}=x\bm{1}$ and $x$ are uniformly drawn from $\{0, \cdots, T-1\}$. \item \textbf{Independent}: Another straightforward method where each element in $\bm{\tau}$ are independently and uniformly drawn from $\{0, \cdots, T-1\}$. \item \textbf{Pattern-Independent}: A method between same and completely independently drawing.
+Specifically, in this paper, we consider the following straightforward noise patterns for training defined through $\bm{\tau}$. \begin{itemize} \item \textbf{Same}: A method to imitate identical diffusion, where $\bm{\tau}=x\bm{1}$ and $x$ are uniformly drawn from $\{0, \cdots, T-1\}$.
+The model downgrades to identical diffusion if only this method is applied. \item \textbf{Independent}: Another straightforward method where each element in $\bm{\tau}$ are independently and uniformly drawn from $\{0, \cdots, T-1\}$.
+It ensures extreme variations of the data distribution, while requiring more training effort to converge. \item \textbf{Pattern-Independent}: A method between same and completely independent drawing.
+It is designed to imitate the distribution of real-case raw estimations in the considered MIMO-OFDM system.
 Since the dimension $d$ is usually very large in practice, completely independent drawing becomes inefficient.
-By exploring the patterns in the potential initialization for generation, we can only draw a small set of $\bm{\tau}$ randomly and then complete it with some given pattern.
+By exploring the patterns in the potential initialization for generation, we can draw only a small set of $\bm{\tau}$ randomly and then complete it with a given pattern.
 In this paper, we use recurrent patterns since we usually insert pilots recurrently in OFDM systems. \item \textbf{Mixed}: For better generality, we can use a mixed method where we randomly choose noise patterns generated from the methods above. \end{itemize}

 Further, we denote the NN as $f(\bm{h}, \bm{\tau};\bm{\theta})$, where $\bm{\theta}$ is the parameter and take velocity parameterization \cite{v-pred1, v-pred2} as an example.
 Thus, the target of the NN becomes